khulnasoft-lab/design.khulnasoft.com/contents/regions/settings.md

 ### Placement of settings options

-Settings can be accessed through the sidebar [navigation](/regions/navigation), user settings menu, or contextual options in feature pages.
+Settings can be accessed through the [top horizontal navigation](/regions/navigation#global-navigation), [sidebar navigation](/regions/navigation#contextual-navigation), or contextual options on feature pages.

 ### Grouping